bns-hack/himanshumps_quarkus-quickstarts/.bunnyshell/templates/amazon-dynamodb-quarkus/README.md

 🧱 Remote Development can only be started from the CLI, so you will need to [install the Bunnyshell CLI](https://documentation.bunnyshell.com/docs/bunnyshell-cli-install) installed and to [authenticate in the CLI](https://documentation.bunnyshell.com/docs/bunnyshell-cli-authentication).

-&nbsp;

 You need to ensure that the `dockerCompose.build.target` is set to `dev` for all the Components, and then [deploy the Environment](https://documentation.bunnyshell.com/docs/environment-workflows-deploy).

-## Container images

-The images have 2 possible stages(if specified): `dev` and `prod`.

-The `dev` stage is suitable for development, as it contains development packages and libraries and has debugging enabled.
-The `prod` stage is meant for production/staging, as it produces an optimized image, as lightweight as possible.

-The stage (`dev` or `prod`) can be set from the Environment's configuration (`bunnyshell.yaml`), within each Component's `dockerCompose.build.target` property.
-The default is `dev`, and it can be changed to `prod` to produce production-like images.

-## Staging / Testing / Production

-You need to ensure that the `dockerCompose.build.target` is set to `prod` for all the Components, and then [deploy the Environment](https://documentation.bunnyshell.com/docs/environment-workflows-deploy).

 ## Important Note